 Social is a great feature to provide, but when you offer more than one way to sign in, you need to consider the possibility that your customers will actually use more than one way to sign in.
 By default, every user identity in Auth0 has its own user profile, so you’ll probably want to consider Auth0's capability to link user accounts to provide an effective way of associating one user profile with multiple identities.

 The Auth0 Custom Social Connections extension extends social authentication even further by allowing you to connect with any OpenID Connect (OIDC) third-party-compliant vendor not supported out-of-box.
-For example, support for the government-issued-identity provider SwissID can be configured in Auth0 by using a Custom Social Connection and by following the guidance described in our SwissID blog post.
+For example, support for the government-issued-identity provider SwissID can be configured in Auth0 by using a Custom Social Connection.

 Multi-factor authentication (MFA)